pirhosoft/PiRhoUtilities/README.md

 #### Snap

 Add this to an *int* or *float* field to round the selected value to be a multiple of a specified value.
 Set the snap value in the attribute constructor.
+The string name of a method, field, or property can be instead be specified to retreive the snap value from.

 ```c#
 [Snap(0.5f)]